TangentFoxy/lua-timer/ReadMe.md

 Timers can have their time set to a new value with `my_timer:reset(time)`.
 If nothing is passed, they will be set to `0`.

+---

+Incompatibilities / Changes from kikito's cron.lua:
+- Number values are not checked or restricted.
+- Different error message for callback not being callable.
+- If a one-time timer is run by `timer.update`, it will *no longer be updated* by `timer.update`, even if reset.